Ealimah11/Alx-pre_course/README.md

 My first readme
-this project is a practice on how to navigate git
+this project is a practice on how to navigate git.

+Coding is cool